Rowe2ry/Readme-generator/README_generator.md

-  Answer the prompt questions applicable to your latest project and check the working directory for the generated markdown file.
+  This application can be tested by just trying different keystrokes in response to each prompt to get a feel for how the application will format the data in the output markdown file.